Our Partners in Ministry

 The mission to which God has called us, the gifts with which God has entrusted us, the world God calls us to love and serve… these are too big for us to undertake alone.
 That’s why we have partners, other organizations that share a common mission and purpose and with whom we can do far more than we could on our own.
 Some of these partners are local, others national, and still others global in their reach and impact.
 We invite you to read about them and learn how, together, we are fulfilling God’s call to love and bless the world.

-Mount Olivet has been holding weekly community dinners since April 2019 and serves an average of 100 meals/week.
+Mount Olivet has been holding weekly community dinners since April 2019, and has served over 134,000 meals.

-These meals, free of charge, are our opportunity to support anyone who needs a meal or time spent with others.
+These meals, free of charge, are our opportunity to support anyone who needs meals for whatever reason.
 All are welcome every Thursday.

 Minneapolis Area Synod of the ELCA